choripan-systems/Documentation/nobleComp/App-Install-On-Windows.md

 * Set the WiFi credentials
 * Enable optional features, such as BLE sensor bridging and virtual shifting
-* Perform virtual gear shifting
+* Perform virtual gear shifting during the ride
-* Control the Power Boost threshold and level
+* Dynamically adjust the Power Boost threshold and level during the activity

 The app is written in Python, so it can run on any platform that has a Python 3 runtime environment available.
 If your Windows PC already has a Python 3 runtime environment installed, you can skip the following section and jump to section #3.